 In the above photo we see Brinson at work with one of his more commonly used setups.
 Note the tall black folded cards strategically placed around the food.
 This style of setup helps him create photos such as this one we see below.

-“I love to think about different times of day and think how to achieve that.
-So in my lighting I use a lot of plexiglass and a lot of white and black cards to add a little light or take away here and there.
-By taking the reflectors and having them skim plexi allows you to have a sliver of light in just the right spot.
-Bringing in the black card can do anything from taking you from that first break of dawn in the morning to that hazy light at two in the afternoon.”
+“I really love to think about…these different times of day how I can achieve that.
+So in my lighting I use a lot of plexi and a lot of white and black cards to kind of take away light or add a little bit of light here and there.
+By taking the reflectors and just having them skim plexi here and there just allows you just a sliver of light in just the right spots.”

 Like This Article?